jengalas/thesurveystation-jekyll/_posts/2006-01-10-chocolate-benchmarks.md

 {% include post-image.html filename="smoothsides2_sm.jpg" thumb="smoothsides2_sm.jpg" caption="Smooth up the sides." className="alignleft clearboth" %}

-Form a 1/4-inch thick patty from the remainder of the silicone and press the mark down into it.
+Form a ¼-inch thick patty from the remainder of the silicone and press the mark down into it.
 Then smooth the sides of the mold up to conform to the edges of the mark.

 {% include post-image.html filename="finmold_sm.jpg" thumb="finmold_sm.jpg" caption="The finished mold." className="alignleft clearboth" %}